KSP-KOS/KOS/doc/source/bindings.rst

 - **Description**: Whichever vessel happens to be the one containing the CPU part that is running this Kerboscript code at the moment.
 This is the `CPU Vessel <general/cpu_vessel.html>`__.

 TARGET:

 - **Variable Name**: TARGET
 - **Gettable**: yes
 - **Settable**: yes
 - **Type**: `Vessel <structures/vessels/vessel.html>`__ or
-  `Body <structures/celestial_bodies/body.html>`__
+  `Body <structures/celestial_bodies/body.html>`__ or
+  `Part <structures/vessels/part.html>`__

 - **Description**: Whichever `Orbitable <structures/orbits/orbitable.html>`__
   object happens to be the one selected as the current KSP target.
+If a docking port is selected as the target, it will be the corresponding part.
   If set to a string, it will assume the string is the name of a vessel being targeted and set it to a vessel by that name.
 For best results set it to Body("some name") or Vessel("some name") explicitly.
 This will throw an exception if called from a vessel other than the active vessel, as limitations in how KSP sets the target vessel limit the implementation to working with only the active vessel.

 .. _hastarget: